 Elm's summer seminars offer an intense week of stimulating discussion inside and outside the classroom.
 Each seminar is taught by a pair of faculty experts who have collaborated in every aspect of the seminar's design.
-The size of each seminar is limited to 16 participants to ensure a lively conversation in which everyone can take part.
+The size of the seminars is limited to 16 participants to ensure a lively conversation in which everyone can take part.

 Reading materials for the seminars are sent to participants 5-6 weeks before the start of the seminar to ensure that everyone has the chance to read them thoroughly before the seminar begins.
 This means that everyone can arrive well-prepared for the seminar discussion while also taking part in the various extra-curricular activities offered throughout the week.

 We take pride in the high academic standards of our seminars, but we are equally committed to fostering a sense of community; students who attend our seminars often stay in touch long after the seminar itself is over.